Copyright © University of Cambridge. All rights reserved.

 There are two main reasons for using this problem

 in the classroom.
-The first is to encourage children to develop a systematic approach to solving problems and the second is to enable them to understand that rotating a shape does not change the shape itself, it just puts it in a different place (or orientation).
-Both these ideas can be
+The first is to encourage children to develop a systematic approach to solving problems.
+The second is to enable them to understand that rotating a shape does not change the shape itself, it just puts it in a different place (or orientation).
+Both these ideas can be touched

 To begin with, explore just two triangles.
 This might be best done by having cut out triangles on an OHP, or by using the interactivity.
 Suggest to the group that one of the triangles could be kept still while you look at the different positions of the second triangle.
 This will encourage them to move the second triangle around the first in a particular direction i.e. having a system so that